zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 eliminates line length conflicts between different tools and creates a more reasonable standard for Minecraft server management code with long configuration strings and server names.

+**CARD-024 (2025-01-09):** Removed unnecessary hooks from pre-commit configuration to simplify development workflow and focus on essential code quality.
+Removed pydocstyle hook (documentation standards not critical for server management), mypy hook (type checking overhead for rapid development), safety hook (dependency scanning not critical for gaming application), and bandit hook (security scanning overkill for Minecraft server management).
+Kept essential hooks: black, isort, flake8 for core Python formatting and basic linting, plus basic file quality hooks.
+Configuration reduced from 25+ hooks to 16 essential hooks, creating a more appropriate setup for rapid development and "vibe-coding" methodology focused on Minecraft server management needs.